 In the case that additional Class A ordinary shares or equity-linked securities are issued or deemed issued in connection with our initial business combination, the number of Class A ordinary shares issuable upon conversion of all founder shares will equal, in the aggregate, on an as-converted basis, 20% of the sum of the total number of all ordinary shares outstanding upon the completion of this offering, plus the total number of Class A ordinary shares issued, or deemed issued or issuable upon conversion or exercise of any equity-linked securities or rights issued or deemed issued, by the Company in connection with or in relation to the consummation of the initial business combination, excluding any Class A ordinary shares or equity-linked securities exercisable for or convertible into Class A ordinary shares issued, or to be issued, to any seller in the initial business combination and any private placement-equivalent warrants issued to our sponsor, officers or directors upon conversion of working capital loans; provided that such conversion of founder shares will never occur on a less than one for one basis.
 We cannot determine at this time whether a majority of the holders of our Class B ordinary shares at the time of any future issuance would agree to waive such adjustment to the conversion ratio.
-They may waive such adjustment due to (but not limited to) the following: (i) closing conditions that are part of the agreement for our initial business combination; (ii) negotiation with Class A ordinary shares as ordinary shares.
+They may waive such adjustment due to (but not limited to) the following: (i) closing conditions that are part of the agreement for our initial business combination; (ii) negotiation with Class A ordinary shareholders on structuring an initial business combination; or (iii) negotiation with parties providing financing that would trigger the anti-dilution provisions of the Class B ordinary shares.
 If such adjustment is not waived, the issuance would not reduce the percentage ownership of holders of our Class B ordinary shares.
-If such adjustment is not waived, the issuance would reduce the percentage ownership of holders of our Class A ordinary shares.
-If such adjustment is waived, the issuance would reduce the percentage ownership of holders of our Class A ordinary shares of both classes of our ordinary shares.
-The term "equity-linked securities" refers to any debt or equity s
+If such adjustment is waived, the issuance would reduce the percentage ownership of holders of our Class B ordinary shares.
+If such adjustment is waived, the issuance would reduce the perce